ConvLab/ConvLab-3/data/unified_datasets/multiwoz21/README.md

   - Correct some grammar errors in the text, mainly following `tokenization.md` in MultiWOZ_2.1.
   - Normalize slot name and value.
 See `normalize_domain_slot_value` function in `preprocess.py`.
   - Correct some non-categorical slots' values and provide character level span annotation.
+  - Concatenate multiple values in user goal & state using `|`.
 - **Annotations:**
   - user goal, dialogue acts, state.